Using occupational health at work

-Occupational health is a type of medical service for:
+Occupational health is a type of medical service.

-When an employee is off sick for a long time or is returning from sickness absence, their employer might want to get occupational health advice.
+- when an employee has been off sick for a long time or is returning to work after sickness absence

-This could be through their company’s own occupational health service or an outside agency.
+Occupational health could be through the employer's own occupational health service or an outside agency.

-It's a good idea to check if your workplace has an occupational health policy.
+It's a good idea to check if your organisation has an occupational health policy.

 This should say:

 - when an occupational health referral or assessment can be made